-Please also go through the Sr. No. 130 of Customs Notification No. 50/2017 dated 30.06.2017, wherein benefit of Customs Notification No. 050/2017 dated 30.06.2017, which provides for NIL Basic Customs Duty is available only for the import of Natural Borates (Boron Ore) and not available for its concentrates falling under heading 2528 of Customs Tariff and offer your comments.
+Please also go through the Sr. No. 130 of Customs Notification No. 50/2017 dated 30.06.2017, wherein benefit of Customs Notification No.050/2017 dated 30.06.2017, which provides for NIL Basic Customs Duty is available only for the import of Natural Borates (Boron Ore) and not available for its Concentrates falling under heading 2528 of Customs Tariff and offer your comments.

-Answer:- I have also gone through the description of goods under CTH 25280030 of Custom tariff under CTH 25280030, reproduced as above.
-I also gone through the Sr. No. 130 of Customs Notification No. 50/2017 dated 30.06.2017, wherein benefit of Customs Notification No. 050/2017 dated 30.06.2017 has been given.
+Answer:- I have also gone through the description of goods under CTH 25280030 of Custom Tariff under CTH 25280030, reproduced as above.
+I also gone through the Sr. No.130 of Customs Notification No. 50/2017 dated 30.06.2017, wherein benefit of Customs Notification No.050/2017 dated 30.06.2017 has been given.
 I want to reiterate my earlier answer that we are not technical persons.
-It is being classified so because our supplier claims as per their all documents that Ground Colemanite, B2O3 40%, Natural Boron Ore is to be classified under CTH 25280090 and we are simply classifying under the same heading since long and claiming the benefit of notification.
+It is being classified so because our supplier claims as per their all documents that Ground Colemanite, B2O3 40%, Natural Boron Ore is to be classified under CTH 25280090 and we are simply classifying under the same heading since long and claiming the benefit of Notification.

-Question 11: Whether the goods imported by you i.e. Ground Colemanite (B2O3 40%) Natural Boron Ore is Calcium Borate or Not?
+Question 09: Whether the goods imported by you i.e. Ground Colemanite (B2O3- 40%) Natural Boron Ore is Calcium Borate or Not?

-Answer:- As per my knowledge, it is not a Calcium borate.
+Answer:- As per my knowledge it is not a Calcium Borate.

-15.2.
-During investigation of a similar enquiry by D.R.I, Surat, in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s ETiMADEN, Turkey and supplied through same trader M/s Asian Agro Chemicals Corporation, UAE, it has been found that said product i.e., "ULEXITE" is a concentrated product of natural boron ore.
-The said investigation in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" by M/s Indo Borax and Chemicals Ltd, 302, Link Rose Building, Linking Road, Near Kotak Mahindra Bank, Santacruz West, Maharashtra has been completed and as per Testing Report of M/s ETiMADEN of the Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020), M/s Pegasus Customs House Agency Pvt.
-Ltd., CHA of M/s Indo Borax and Chemicals Ltd vide letter dated 03.07.2020 had submitted copies of import documents of M/s Indo Borax which included the test report of 'ULEXITE' supplied by M/s ETiMADEN, Turkey showing the description of the goods supplied as:-
+15.2 During investigation of a similar enquiry by D.R.I., Surat in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s.
+Etimaden, Turkey and supplied through same trader M/s.
+Asian Agro Chemicals Corporation, UAE, it has been found that said product i.e., "ULEXITE" is a concentrated product of Natural Boron Ore.
+The said investigation in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" by M/s.
+Indo Borax and Chemicals Ltd, 302, Link Rose Building, Linking Road, Near Kotak Mahindra Bank, Santacruz West, Maharashtra has been completed and Show Cause Notice no. DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020 is issued.
+M/s.
+Pegasus Customs House Agency Pvt.
+Ltd., CHA of M/s Indo Borax and Chemicals Ltd vide letter dated 03.07.2020 submitted the copies of import documents of M/s.
+Indo Borax which include the test report of 'ULEXITE' supplied by M/s.
+EtiMaden, Turkey showing the description of the goods supplied as:-